Groovy

 the thread that performs the process has received an interrupt request from another thread or

-the timeout defined for the process has been exceeded.
+the timeout set for the process has been exceeded.

 Use this call in scripts that should behave cooperatively in such cases.